AMS-Simons Travel Grants

 AMS-Simons Travel Grant awards are made on June 1 each year.
 The period of the award is from July 1 through June 30 (two years later).
 No expenses may be covered prior to the award period; if in mid-trip, expenses occurring on or after July 1 may be covered.

 - An email will be sent containing a pdf award letter.
 Should an applicant (due to a delay in PhD receipt, a recent grant award or a new position that includes significant travel support) now be ineligible for the award, the applicant should let the AMS know that immediately.
 In that case, the award will go to someone on a waiting list.

-- When the award email arrives, it will contain award details, award amount (\$4000) and an acceptance form which should be completed and returned by email.
+- When the award email arrives, it will contain award details, the award amount and an acceptance form which must be completed and returned by email.

 - After acceptance, a further email to the awardee will contain forms to be used during the duration of the award for collecting payments.
 Or, revisit this page at any time to access the forms.